Johnny Windhurst: History

-Throughout the 1960s and 1970s Windhurst opted to perform primarily in obscure venues in out-of-the-way corners of the U.S. Despite his range of talent and success, Windhurst was seemingly content to hide from the big-time spotlight.
-His evasive, yet chosen lifestyle very well could have robbed jazz of an important figure, but he chose to live his life the way he wanted to.
+Throughout the 1960s and 1970s Windhurst opted to perform primarily in obscure venues in less well-known places of the U.S. Despite his range of talent and success, Windhurst was seemingly content to shy away from the big-time.
 Several years later, after receiving an invitation to play the Manassas Jazz Festival in 1981, Windhurst died of a heart attack.

 He is interred at Woodlawn Cemetery in the Bronx, New York City.